MangoMirage/captain-kitty-one-ear/index.md

 ---
 # 🏴‍☠️ The Captain’s Cove

-*Recovered from the salt-stained journals of a one-eared feline rebel, these tales are not for the hurried reader.
+*Recovered from the salt-stained journals of a one-eared feline pirate, these tales are not for the hurried reader.
 They are for those who listen to the wind, question the stars, and know that rebellion often wears a grin.*

 Welcome to **The Captain’s Cove**, a quiet archive of stories from Captain Kitty One Ear - feline wanderer, maritime mischief-maker, and gentle rebel.
 These tales are offered without commentary, without applause.
 They are yours to read, ponder, and carry with you.